rovrevik/vagrant_puppet/docs/PuppetModules.md

 Managing Puppet modules
 -----------------------

-Why start using puppet modules.
+Why start using puppet modules?

 While on a previous project we were implementing vagrant and puppet and learning it at the same time.
 The idea of using all the communities puppet modules was the recommend approach and very enticing.
 Using git submodules was a frustrating process for members of my team.
 Additionally, the various modules out there in the community varied greatly with respect to robustness.
 I spent many hours tracing module source attempting to get everything working properly.
 (It is likely that the time sink was due to ramping up on vagrant and puppet more than the module itself.)